mithril-security/blindai/README.md

 **BlindAI** is a **fast, easy to use and confidential inference server**, allowing you to deploy your model on sensitive data.
 Thanks to the **end-to-end protection guarantees**, data owners can send private data to be analyzed by AI models, **without fearing exposing their data to anyone else**.

-We reconcile *AI* and privacy by leveraging Confidential Computing for secure inference.
+We reconcile AI and privacy by leveraging Confidential Computing for secure inference.
 You can learn more about this technology here.

 We currently only support *Intel SGX*, but we plan to cover *AMD SEV* and *Nitro Enclave* in the future.
-More information about our **roadmap** can be found [here](https://github.com/mithril-security/blindai/projects/1).
+More information about our **roadmap** will be provided soon.

 Our solution comes in two parts:
-- A secure inference solution to serve **AI* models with privacy guarantees.
+- A secure inference solution to serve AI models with privacy guarantees.
-- A *client SDK* to securely consume the remote *AI* models.
+- A *client SDK* to securely consume the remote AI models.

 ## Getting started